yanggfann/Blog_Article/Kafka/Introduce.md

 ### Schema Registry

+The Kafka brokers themselves read and write data in byte arrays, so in this context, any format can be used.
+This is as long as your producers know how to serialize the data and your consumer has the related deserializer knowledge anything can be used.
+However to have better data guarantees a concept of a Schema Registry is introduced in the Kafka ecosystem.
+This ensures that all data written to a topic by a producer conforms to a particular schema and it means that a consumer can then use the same schema to read the data.

 ![](./images/schema-registry.png)

 Schema Registry is a standalone server process that runs on a machine external to the Kafka brokers.